Amarkant

 Amarkant (1925 – 17 February 2014) was an Indian writer of Hindi literature.
 His novel Inhin Hathiyaron Se earned him the Sahitya Akademi Award in 2007, and Vyas Samman in year 2009.
 He was awarded Jnanpith Award for the year 2009.
 Amarkant is considered one of the prominent writers of the story writing tradition of Premchand but certainly is credited to add something better in that tradition by his own individuality.

 Personal life

 Amarkant was born in 1925 in the village of Bhagamalpur, United Provinces of Agra and Oudh, British India, presently part of Nagra tehsil of Ballia district,Uttar Pradesh.
 He took active part in the Quit India Movement of 1942 which caused him to abandon his studies for a few years.
-He completed his graduation from Allahabad University and pursued a career in journalist with local Hindi newspapers.
+He completed his graduation from Allahabad University and pursued a career in journalism with local Hindi newspapers.
 In late 2000s, the octogenarian Amarkant was fighting against penury.

 He died at the age of 89 on 17 February 2014.
 He had two sons and a daughter.